Skip to content

 Creating a new Scope Preset manually.

-By default, new Scope Presets are named "New preset".
-We recommend changing the name to a name that is more descriptive, such as the base domain of your target.
-Once the Scope Preset is created, you can edit its name by typing within the Name * input field.
+Once the Scope Preset is created, you can edit its display name by typing within the Name * input field.
 To save the new name, press ENTER.

 Defining Targets